 the Prospectus regulations;

-- the revision of the European Market Infrastructure Regulation (i.e. EMIR 2.0 () and EMIR Refit Regulationst ;
+- the revision of the European Market Infrastructure Regulation (i.e. EMIR 2.0 () and EMIR Refit Regulations ;

-- the evolution of second level regulations for MiFID Second Level II (Regulation on the transparency of financial transactions in securities) and EMIR (European Market Infrastructure Regulation).
+- the evolution of the level two regulations for MiFID (Regulation on the transparency of financial transactions in securities) and EMIR (European Market Infrastructure Regulation).

-The Bank has striven for the adoption by the EU of contingency measures to be adopted in case of hard-Brexit for i) certain categories of over-the-counter (OTC) derivatives and ii) for the temporary recognition of UK based Central counterparties.
+The Bank has striven for the adoption by the EU of contingency measures in case of hard-Brexit in particular for the temporary recognition of UK based Central counterparties.